How to Create a Content Strategy? Core Pillars and Template

 Disclosure: This article may contain affiliate links.
 If you decide to make a purchase using one of these links, I’ll make a small commission without impacting the price that you will pay.
 I recommend just services or products I find useful and that I have tested or currently use.

-The content marketing strategy is essentially a blueprint that includes processes, standards and topics to help you plan, create and publish your content.
-The strategy is the foundation of reaching your business goals.
+The content strategy is the foundation of reaching your business goals.
 It is a sort of magnetic compass that you have to craft on your own measure to show you the way to your objectives.
-And of course, we are all striving to find the best content marketing strategy that works for our business.
+And of course, we are all striving to find the best content strategy that works for our business.

 “Strategy is a pattern in a stream of decisions” says Henry Mintzberg